adonovan7/PBS-SoCal/wp-content/plugins/backwpup/readme.txt

 == Description ==

 **You, our loyal users, downloaded BackWPup incredible 7 million times!
-We celebrate that with a 30% discount on all our BackWPup PRO licences - only valid until November 11th, 2018!
+We celebrate that with a 30% discount on all our BackWPup PRO licences - only vaild until November 11th, 2018!
 [Save 30% and get PRO!](https://backwpup.com/#buy)**

 The **backup plugin** **[BackWPup](https://backwpup.com/)** can be used to save your complete installation including /wp-content/ and push them to an external Backup Service, like **Dropbox**, **S3**, **FTP** and many more, see list below.
 With a single backup .zip file you are able to easily restore an installation.
 Please understand: this free version will not be supported as good as the [BackWPup Pro version](https://backwpup.com).
 With our premium version you get first class support and more features.